Corel Linux: SmartMove

 SmartMove was built around the Wine libraries to read the Windows Registry settings for the Windows applications and thus be able to migrate them.
 SmartMove core libraries created a wrapper for the Windows registry to easily look up the settings.

 SmartMove looks for existing Microsoft Windows installations on the machine, looks a little further for individual users, and offers to transfer application settings to analogous programs under Linux.
 It understands how to deal with Internet Explorer and Netscape cookies and bookmarks, Microsoft Outlook, mIRC, and ICQ settings, and a variety of desktop preferences, including wallpaper, color scheme, and even mouse "handedness".
 We tried it out with a few settings, but since our Windows installation was fairly new, we didn't have much to check against.

-With the death of Corel Linux, this application faded away and is no longer maintained, however similar functionality is now available on at least Ubuntu when installing a dual-boot configuration on a machine that already has Windows on it.
+With the end of Corel Linux, this application faded away and is no longer maintained, however similar functions are now available on at least Ubuntu when installing a dual-boot configuration on a machine that already has Windows on it.